Everything You Need to Know About Bench Seating

 An issue that many homeowners bring up is the comfort of a bench for dining.
 While solid hardwood looks beautiful, the bench will be much more comfortable with the addition of padded upholstery.
 If your ideal bench does not include an upholstered top, you can add a separate cushion that can be tied to the legs to keep it in place.

-Another way to make bench seating more supportive is to add a back.
+Another way to make bench style seating more supportive is to add a back.
 Of course, this is not a good option if your goal is to save space in the dining room.

 Many of our benches are available with optional upholstery on the seat.
 The Thomas Counter Height Fabric Bench shown above can also be ordered with a plain wood seat.